JSegundo/blog/outstatic/content/posts/debugging-mindset.md

 publishedAt: '2025-08-27T22:09:23.000Z'
 ---

-This post is made from substracts of the book "The pragmatic programmer"
+This post is made from excerpts of the book "The pragmatic programmer"

 > It is a painful thing To look at your own trouble and know That you yourself and no one else has made it
 >